 beginning a new activity or changing an existing activity which will lead to a tax/VAT liability (for example setting up a new trade or where there is material change in the nature of supplies made by a person previously exempted from VAT registering), or

 reaching certain thresholds (for example, the statutory limits for VAT registration)

 As each tax has separate requirements, these are discussed below.
 It also follows that a taxpayer may have separate notification requirements for different taxes.
 For example, a taxpayer may have to notify HMRC of a liability to corporation tax and VAT separately, on different dates, or risk attracting a penalty for late notification of each.

-Finance Act 2008 sought to set out a coherent and harmonised penalty regime across all taxes.
-The penalties for failure to notify saw significant changes, with a potential penalty charged based on the behaviour of the taxpayer and the amount of tax outstanding.
+FA 2008 sought to set out a coherent and harmonised penalty regime across all taxes.
+The penalties for failure to notify saw significant changes, with a potential penalty charged based on the behaviour of the taxpayer and the amount of tax outstanding, which is known as the potential lost revenue.
 The regime applies where the requirement to notify HMRC arises on or after 1 April 2010.
 A full list of taxes to which the regime applies can be found in FA 2008, Sch 41, para 1.

 If a taxpayer fails to meet the obligation to notify HMRC, then a penalty may be due.
 There is no facility for the penalty to be suspended, unlike the situation where certain penalties are charged for inaccuracies in returns.
 See the Suspended penalties for inaccuracies in returns guidance note.

 If a taxpayer has overseas matters which required notification to HMRC, then these may attract specific penalties (see below).

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.